c4-project/c4t/cmd/c4t-plan/README.md

 # NAME

-c4t-plan - runs the planning phase of an ACT test standalone
+c4t-plan - runs the planning phase of a C4 test standalone

 # SYNOPSIS